alvivar/chat/README.md

 # chat.py

-This library provides a unified interface to interact with various AI language models across different providers like OpenAI and Anthropic.
+This library aims to provide a unified interface for interacting with various AI language models across different providers like OpenAI and Anthropic.
 It offers:

 -   A `Chat` class for managing conversations with AI models.
 -   A `@prompt` decorator to simplify prompt creation.
--   Caching capabilities to store and reuse responses.
+-   Basic caching capabilities to store and reuse responses.

 ## Using the `Chat` Class